schipeltaper/veganexplainer/index.md

 **Or alternatively, according to the National Health Service of the UK, when eating a vegan diet the recommended amount combined with is vegetables at least 5 portions (so for example 250 grams of vegetables and 2 pieces of fruit).**
 > [https://www.nhs.uk/live-well/eat-well/how-to-eat-a-balanced-diet/the-vegan-diet/](https://www.nhs.uk/live-well/eat-well/how-to-eat-a-balanced-diet/the-vegan-diet/)

 **Then our next slice is nuts, pips and seeds.
-Even though peanuts are technically a legume, nutrionally they are also in this sections.
+Even though peanuts are technically a legume, nutrionally they are also in this section.
 So peanutbutter, chiaseeds, flaxseeds, walnuts, almonds, sesame seeds, tahini.
 They are all part of this seciton.
 Recommended is to eat at least a handfull of nuts every single day and once a week a handful extra.**
 > [Hoe Kan Ik Gezond Veganistisch Eten](https://www.voedingscentrum.nl/nl/service/vraag-en-antwoord/gezonde-voeding-en-voedingsstoffen/hoe-kan-ik-gezond-veganistisch-eten-.aspx)

 **Before we move to the final section: 'the crust', A few remarks about these 5 slices.**